 The campus creates opportunities and events that meet the unique needs of Gwinnett Campus students.
-Our most popular events include our Healthy Habits and Coffee & Culture evenings.
-Coffee & Culture is an on-going series in which students can enjoy some coffee or tea and a guest artist in a few minutes before class or on a class break.
-Healthy Habits offering is a stress relief event, where students can get a free chair massage before class or during a break.
+Our most popular events include our Snacks & Relax and Coffee & Culture evenings.
+Coffee & Culture is an on-going series in which students can enjoy some coffee or tea and a guest artist for a few minutes before class or on a class break.
+Snacks & Relax is a stress relief event, where students can grab a snack and get a free 10-minute chair massage before class or during a break.
 Check the calendar on Your Gwinnett Portal in eLC for details on events.

 Staff on the Gwinnett Campus can proctor exams taken through the Office of Online Learning; for students who need alternative testing arrangements, such as for disability accommodations; and for students enrolled in distance learning at other institutions.
 For more information on the testing services available through the Office of Student Affairs contact Lisa Bramlett at (678) 985-6767 or firstname.lastname@example.org.

 Students can order their UGA ID online here.
 The cost is $30, and there is typically a waiting time of 3-7 days for the finished ID to arrive on the Gwinnett Campus for pick-up.
 Students will need to show a valid photo ID to receive their UGA ID.
 Email email@example.com with questions.

 Vending machines with beverages and snacks are located near the main reception desk.
 In addition, there is a refrigerator and two microwaves for students to use.